kyosek/CFXplorer/README.rst

 Focus-cfe generates optimal distance counterfactual explanations of the original data for the instances in tree‐based machine learning models.

-This library is an implementation of `FOCUS: Flexible Optimizable Counterfactual Explanations for Tree Ensembles (Lucic, et at.
+This package is an implementation of `FOCUS: Flexible Optimizable Counterfactual Explanations for Tree Ensembles (Lucic, et at.
 2022) <https://arxiv.org/abs/1911.12199>`_.

 Installation
 ------------